The medical, legal, and financial aspects of providing long-term care for an aging parent can be daunting.

 Providing safe transportation is one of the first challenges many families encounter when a senior chooses to age in place.

-Today many seniors prefer to stay in their own homes as long as possible, but family and friends often have concerns for their safety and well-being -- especially during the pandemic.
+Today many seniors prefer to stay in their own homes as long as possible, but family and friends often have concerns for their safety and well-being.

 Bone and joint health doesn’t get the attention it deserves.
 Musculoskeletal diseases like arthritis and osteoporosis affect nearly three out of four Americans over age 65.